Frequently Asked Questions

 The City encourages Minority and Disadvantaged Business Enterprise (MBE/DBE) participation in flood recovery projects.
 The City of Sumter will begin long term federally funded recovery and improvement projects related to the October 2015 floods.
 Many of these projects will completed by contractors through a competitive Invitation to Bid and Request for Proposal (RFP) processes.
 The City encourages minority owned and disadvantaged business enterprise participation in the recovery process and is taking proactive steps to fulfill this goal.

-The City posts all ITB’S AND RFP’s to the City website: http://www.sumtersc.gov/purchasing.aspx.
+The City posts all ITB’S and RFP’s to the City website: http://www.sumtersc.gov/purchasing.
 MBE/DBE firms are encouraged to visit this site regularly to view current solicitations.
-In addition, potential bidders may contact the City of Sumter Purchasing Department at 803-436-2587 for more information.
+In addition, potential bidders may contact the City of Sumter Purchasing Department at 803-774-1675 or 803-774-5197 for more information.

 What is a AITB, IFB, ITB, and a RFP?